Common questions about drones

 Do I need permission to build or modify my drone? - No. Someone who wants to build or modify a drone does not need to meet any FAA requirement.
 However, any changes to the drone may affect your manufacturer's warranty.
-Also, if the original drone is lighter than 0.55 pounds, and the modifications make it heavier than 0.55 lbs, then the drone would have to be registered with the FAA.
+Also, if the original drone is lighter than 0.55 pounds, and the modifications make it heavier than 0.55 lbs, then you would have to register the drone with the FAA.

 Are the regulations different if I build my own drone? - In the US, the rules and restrictions for drones are the same whether they are purchased from a manufacturer or if they are created by an individual.